In terms of reputation, Greek wine doesn’t have nearly the same clout as Greek food.

 There are gems in there to be unearthed.

-NOTE: Ampéli is open seven days a week, for lunch and dinner.
+NOTE: Ampéli is open for dinner Wednesday-Saturday, plus Saturday brunch (11am-3pm).
 You can book a table and find out more at their website right HERE.

 Ampéli | 18 Charlotte Street, W1T 2LZ